 Conclusions of MB meetings are recorded in minutes and decision lists.
 They are shared in circular e-mails and on an internet site accessible for each member, together with the preparatory material, presentations and basic documents produced by the MB.

-Taking account of the volume and the types of tasks identified by MB members in respect of corridor formation, the MB has decided to set up six Working Groups and a Secretariat to support its work.
+Taking account of the volume and the types of tasks identified by MB members in respect of corridor formation, the MB has decided to set up seven Working Groups and a Secretariat to support its work.
 Decisions of the Management Board are usually based on the proposals and background material compiled by these organizations.